 Featured Images & Thumbnails

-(Available for calendars based on Google Sheets; coming soon to all DayBack sources!)
+This feature is only available for calendars based on Google Sheets, but will be coming soon to all DayBack sources!

 Overview